-The premise of Hoshin is leveraging a unique process where silence is used to flesh out mission-critical ideas, democratize those ideas, and then reach an agreement without speaking between one another.
-In doing so, organizations can quiet those people who tend to be the loudest voices in the room, such as those with higher internal rank or who are naturally more outspoken.
+The premise of Hoshin to leverage a unique process in which silence is used to flesh out mission-critical ideas, democratize those ideas and then reach an agreement without speaking to one another.
+In doing this, organizations can quiet those people who tend to be the loudest voices in the room, such as employees with higher internal rank or those who are naturally more outspoken.
 By putting all employees on an equal playing field and giving everyone an equal voice, fresher ideas have room to emerge.
 This approach, paired with a methodical decision-making process, brings teams together through unified decision making.
-Everyone leaves the exercise motivated and confident in the objective, facilitating the requisite organizational buy-in any transformation initiative needs to succeed.
+Everyone leaves the exercise motivated and confident in the objective, facilitating the requisite organizational buy-in that any transformation initiative needs to succeed.
 It’s through this strategic moderation process that teams can ideate, collaborate and prioritize key objectives, keeping everyone engaged and tracking toward a common goal.

 There is another cure for this plague of less-effective, disengaged and dissatisfied employees.
 You might already know that a growth mindset is one of the three most crucial ingredients for a successful business.
 What you might not realize is that having a growth mindset has been proven to grow leaders who actively pursue more innovative projects.
 Microsoft does this regularly by holding hackathons, encouraging the undertaking of high-risk projects, and redefining their talent program.
 Each of these efforts pushes employees beyond their limits while simultaneously accelerating collaboration among teams.
 In turn, they’re able to build a more modern talent pool, creating what we call a V-Shaped team.

 A V-Shaped team member is someone who is specialized in one area but is still knowledgeable in other areas of the business.
 V-Shaped team members roles overlap with others, enabling them to talk the same language about critical tasks driving transformation initiatives.